The Sound of Philadelphia in Four Takes

 Prologue

-Like the overlapping formula that founded rock ‘n’ roll, the Philadelphia Sound had its roots in the musical interactions between White and Black, the latter answering the call to migrate from their Southern farms to Northern urban centers.
+Like the overlapping formula that defined rock ‘n’ roll, the Philadelphia Sound has its roots in the musical interactions between White and Black, the latter answering the call to migrate from their Southern farms to Northern urban centers in the first half of last century.

 By the 1950s, Philadelphia enjoyed a thriving music scene courtesy of its diverse population.
 Small combos called “jump” bands with their rollicking dance tempos and blues melodies played in nightclubs and corner bars throughout the city.